Georg Heinrich and Christina Grün

 Jacob died in November 1943 in Detroit, Oregon.

-Joseph died in Portland on March 25, 1901 and was buried at the Lone Fir Cemetery near his mother.
+Joseph died in Portland on March 25, 1901, and was buried near his mother at the Lone Fir Cemetery.

-Anna Maria (Marie) and Heinrich Peter (Peter) were both single and living as lodgers in Colfax, Washington in 1900.
+Anna Maria (Marie) and Heinrich Peter (Peter) were single and living as lodgers in Colfax, Washington, in 1900.
 Peter worked as a restaurant keeper and Marie as a waitress.

-In 1900, George was living at his grocery store at 75 Union Avenue North.
+In 1900, George lived at his 75 Union Avenue North grocery store.

 Johannes (John) died in 1909 and is buried at the Rose City Cemetery in Portland.

-Conrad died on April 3, 1915 and was buried and Lincoln Memorial Park in Portland.
+Conrad died on April 3, 1915, and was buried at Lincoln Memorial Park in Portland.

 Maria died in 1931 in Seattle, Washington.